-The Registration It is now a requirement by Fijian law that the wedding couple must have a pre-arranged meeting with an officer of the law on the mainland of Fiji before travelling to your island resort.
+The Registration It is now a requirement by Fijian law that the wedding couple must have a pre-arranged meeting with an officer of the law on the mainland of Fiji before traveling to your island resort.
 The officer is required to site your original copies of the notarized documents before they can issue your special license - valid for 28 days after issue.
 The license will then enable you to get married at the resort.
-In order to ensure your documents are correctly completed and all required documents are present you must submit these to your resort wedding coordinator at least two months prior to your arrival.
-Your resort wedding coordinator will be able to organise this meeting and advise you on the details when communicating with you prior to your wedding.
-You are required to have an overnight on the mainland which is included in your wedding package, so you have time to obtain your license before travelling to the resort.
+To ensure your documents are correctly completed and all required documents are present you must submit these to your resort wedding coordinator at least two months before your arrival.
+Your resort wedding coordinator will be able to organize this meeting and advise you on the details when communicating with you before your wedding.
+You are required to have an overnight on the mainland which is included in your wedding package, so you have time to obtain your license before traveling to the resort.

 The Ceremony The ceremony can be arranged at your choice of location within the resort or on the beach.
 This service is performed by our local Talatala (minister).
 These arrangements are to be made once you arrive at the island.